jordibalcellss/esbart/README.md

 # esbart

-esbart is an LDAP web frontend written in PHP.
+An LDAP web frontend written in PHP.

 ## Description